OHBM-Aus/ohbm-aus.github.io/_posts/2025-04-24-2025-annual-meeting.md

 We are excited to announce that the **2025 OHBM Australia Meeting** is scheduled for **Wednesday November 12, 2025**.
 The meeting will be hosted in Melbourne.
 Please lock in the date in your calendars!

-We look forward to welcoming you to Melbourne. **Further details about registration and submitting your work to the meeting will be provided closer to the dates.**
+We look forward to welcoming you to Melbourne.

-Our goal is to unite the community of researchers who apply computational, mathematical, and imaging methods in neuroscience.
+Our goal is to unite the Australian human brain mapping community.

 <hr>